Zainab-bear/Aston-Hack-11/README.md

 ---

 ## 🧪 Prototype Notes
-- Focused on real-time AI impact calculation
+- Focused on real time AI impact calculation
 - Optimized for live judging demos
 - Designed for rapid iteration and storytelling